ericcornelissen/tool-versions-update-action/pr/README.md

     # Default: Update `.tool-versions`
     pr-title: Update tooling

+    # A comma or newline-separated list of reviewers for the Pull Request (by
+    # their GitHub username).
+    #
+    # Default: ""
+    reviewers: ericcornelissen

     # The $GITHUB_TOKEN or a repository scoped Personal Access Token (PAT).
     #
     # Default: $GITHUB_TOKEN